Lone Pine Koala Sanctuary: Wildlife

-Visitors are allowed to hold koalas for a fee.
-Strict regulations ensure that each koala is not held for more than thirty minutes every day.
-Fees paid for souvenir photos help fund new enclosures, research projects and eucalyptus plantations.
+Until the end of June 2024, visitors were allowed to hold some of the koalas at the sanctuary for a fee with strict regulations ensure that each koala was not held for more than thirty minutes every day with other rules to ensure animal welfare, e.g. only holding captive-bred koalas with a suitable temperament.
+Fees paid for souvenir photos of visitors holding koalas helped fund new enclosures, research projects and eucalyptus plantations.
+From 1 July 2024, holding koalas is no longer allowed, but visitors will still be able to get close to some koalas.
+Although some animal welfare groups have long expressed concerned over the practice of visitors holding koalas, research from Griffith University showed that koalas accustomed to being held exhibited stress during lockdowns during the COVID pandemic when people could not visit the sanctuary.

-Visitors can feed and pet the free-roaming kangaroos in the 5 hectare kangaroo reserve, where more than 130 of the animals freely reside.
+Visitors can feed and pet the free-roaming kangaroos in the 5 hectare kangaroo reserve.

 Rainbow lorikeets fly to the Lone Pine Koala Sanctuary for the specially prepared nectar meals at the sanctuary.
-Visitors can feed the lorikeets directly twice a day.
-Once a day there is a bird of prey show with several kinds of raptors showing off their speed agility and keen eyesight.
+Visitors can feed the lorikeets.
+Once a day there is a bird of prey show with several kinds of raptors showing off their speed, agility and keen eyesight.

-The 'Koala Forest' is a large koala enclosure with over 30 koalas surrounding the customers.
+The "Koala Forest" is a large koala enclosure with over 30 koalas surrounding the customers.
 The koalas are fed mid-morning and mid-afternoon.

-Lone Pine Koala Sanctuary opened their new world-class koala science and research facility, the Brisbane Koala Science Institute, on Saturday 30 June 2018.
-Constructed in collaboration with the Brisbane City Council, the facility is home to two full-time research staff, a research laboratory, and a ‘Koala Biobank’ (koala genetic depository).
-Through joint projects with universities and other research establishments, the institute will be working towards real, practical outcomes for local koala populations.
-Taking advantage of the sanctuary's central location, Lone Pine hopes to improve collaboration within the science community through the use of the Institutes’ meeting spaces and seminar hall.
-Guests to Lone Pine will be able to enjoy the Institute daily from 9am-5pm, via the public viewing area complete with interactive displays, koala skywalk, and viewing windows into the sanctuary's wildlife kitchen, research laboratory, and wildlife hospital.
-Access to the facility is included in entry to the sanctuary.
+Lone Pine Koala Sanctuary opened their new koala science and research facility, the Brisbane Koala Science Institute, on Saturday 30 June 2018.
+Constructed in collaboration with the Brisbane City Council, the facility is home to two full-time research staff, a research laboratory, and a "Koala Biobank" (koala genetic depository).
+Lone Pine hopes to improve collaboration within the science community through the use of the Institute's meeting spaces and seminar hall.
+Lone Pine visitors will be able to view the Institute daily from 9am to 5pm, via the public viewing area.